 “Travelin’ Shoes” is a rollicking, funny, mock-irritated rant against Elvin’s woman.
 The singer’s too dumb to realize that he’s really the cause of it (“I talk and talk and talk, she didn’t hear a word I said”), and his remedy comes from a more cornpone time (“Wanna git Hank Aaron’s baseball bat and tenderize her head”).
 But the lyrics have nothing to do with why people loved the song; they’re just syllables that could say anything.
 Since he first recorded the tune, Elvin’s even cleaned up that Unutterably Misogynistic batshit stuff.
 I know, I know, it was a joke all along — calm down — but no kidding, the lyrics mean zippando, nothing.
 The red meat is an extended instrumental break, featuring dual guitar leads that are quick but not too jazzy, pounding barrelhouse piano (played here with great showmanship by Phil Aaberg, who went on to quieter fame as “Philip” Aaberg, one of Windham Hill’s legion of legato solo pianists – gotta say I liked him better when he was bangin’ the 88s for Elvin), and a polyrhythm section that does much more than just keep time.
 It’s the prototypical mid-Seventies Southern sound.
 The template was the Allman Brothers Band, the foremost label was Capricorn Records, and its home was Macon, Georgia.

 In 1971, in graduate school at the University of Georgia in Athens, I started writing a general arts column, “Vicious Rumors,” for the school newspaper, just as I had for my undergraduate school back in Mississippi.
-A fellow journalism student, Jim Pettigrew Jr., also had a column — his was about rock music.
+A fellow journalism student, Jim Pettigrew Jr., also had a column in the ol’ RED & BLACK — his was about rock music.
 Jim was a colorful fellow, lazy Southern drawl to go with his trademark cowboy hat, oval mirrors for a hatband.
 Huge Z Z Top champion.
 He knew everything about the blues and how it related to a developing Georgia scene headlined by the amazing Duane Allman and his band.
 I had already published two short news pieces in Rolling Stone (then only five years old, still a tabloid folded over once for the newsstand), and one night Jim invited me to hop over to Atlanta with him for a record-company party at the rock club Richards’.
 That was the first time I ever saw Lynynrd Skynyrd, but what impressed me even more than the band was the free grub provided by their label; collegians are frequently thus impressed.
 Jim!
 How can I get in on this?
 Get some reviews published, mate!
 My editor at Rolling Stone gave me Jon Landau’s number: he was the reviews editor at the time, now he’s Bruce Springsteen’s manager.
 Jon gave me a tryout with a new album by Wet Willie, a Southern boogie band on the Capricorn label.
 I wrote it, he ran it, and I was off to the races.

 Fortunes and careers are usually made possible by dumb luck, and I had some of my own to help with my new avocation.
 There weren’t many rock writers working in the Deep South at the time, and the region was quickly turning trendy.
-I had nothing to do with either phenomenon, but I sure took advantage of them.
+I had nothing to do with either phenomenon, but I sure took advantage of them both.

 There was once a Brill Building scene, a Mersey scene, a Motown scene, a San Francisco scene.
 Later, a Seattle scene, an Austin scene, and so on.
 By that I mean a sliver of time in which nationally known tastemakers are selling records and thus inspiring new acts to come forward, a loop that self-perpetuates for a while.
 It usually doesn’t last much longer than a tween idol, because pop taste is just as fickle as that idol’s fans, and times do change.
 Think about those symphonic-pop bands like Emerson, Lake & Palmer and Yes (pre-AM-hit-phase), how pompous and pretentious they sound today.
 But once they were the bee’s knees.
 Sic transit gloria trendi.